bramses/bramses-highly-opinionated-vault-2023/README.md

 **Linking your Thinking** by Nick Milo is the concept of using emergence to discover relationships between your notes.

 I think of MoCs as directionally flexible Table of Contents.
-You can gather togther a case from across your notes and link them in one space.
+You can gather together a case from across your notes and link them in one space.

 Automatically, Folder Notes include the Waypoint plugin which will keep a live version of all children in a folder.
 This is great for Parent level folders like `Projects` and `Archive`.